This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A buckle fracture is a break that does not go completely through the bone.
 One side of the bone buckles (bulges) when pressure is applied to the other side of the bone.
 A buckle fracture is also called a torus fracture.
 Buckle fractures usually occur in the forearm.
-A buckle fracture may be caused by a fall onto an outstretched hand.

 What are the signs and symptoms of a buckle fracture?

 - Trouble moving, touching, or pressing on the injured area

 How is a buckle fracture diagnosed and treated?

 X-rays will show if your child has a buckle fracture.
 He or she may need any of the following:

 - A support device , such as a cast or splint, may be needed to support and protect your child's bone while it heals.
 It will decrease movement of the injured area and allow it to heal.
 Your child will need to wear the support device for 3 to 4 weeks.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him or her.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
 Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.